Updated by Charlotte November 2024

-The pub was fairly close to the corner of Spittal Street and Dean Street, within feet of the Cherry Tree and the Jolly Maltsters.
+The pub was fairly close to the corner of Spittal Street and Dean Street, just a few feet from the Cherry Tree, the Jolly Maltsters and later the Chairmaker's Arms too.
 That was 12 ft from the Cherry Tree and 9ft from The Mint across the road to be precise.

 There was only three bedrooms in the property so if you stayed there you weren't getting a bed let alone a room to yourself.

-There was a back alley entrance from an alley that also ran behind the nearby Cherry Tree.
-This alley was eventually forcibly stopped up as it was seen as a place for bad behaviour such as exchange of stolen goods or quick getaways from the police.
+There was a back alley entrance to the Travellers from an alley that also ran behind and could be accessed from the nearby Cherry Tree.
+This alley was eventually forcibly stopped up as it was seen as a place for bad behaviour such as the exchange of stolen goods or as a means of a quick getaway from the police.

 Charles Hoare ran the business from at least 1861 to at least 1864.
 At other times he ran the Three Horseshoes in Gun Lane and the Bear in Chapel Street both very near the Traveller's.
 (See this post on his wife Charlotte here).
 The pub had probably existed as an unlicenced lodging house for some twenty years before Charles took over.